robmuh/robmuh.github.com/_posts/2014-09-29-dont-do-windows.markdown

 [SkilStak Coding Arts](skilstak.com) with one goal in mind.
 Marginalize Windows &mdash; and even Macs &mdash; in my students minds.

 Here's the reality.
-There are a lot of respectable, intelligent developers out there, but the ones I've met over some 25 years that are head and shoulders above their peers &mdash; not just the rock stars, not just the masters, the code geniuses who quietly and decidedly blow away their peers in performance, aptitude, and raw skill &mdash; all use Linux as their primary desktop.
+I've met and worked with a lot of respectable, intelligent developers out there over some 25 years, but the ones that are head and shoulders above their peers &mdash; not just the rock stars, not even the masters: the code geniuses who quietly and decidedly blow away their peers in performance, aptitude, and raw skill &mdash; all use Linux as their primary desktop.
 Among them those that use vim turn out to be even more intelligent and capable.
 These folks can leverage any operating system foisted on them, but they excel using Linux.

 ### Why do the best coders pick Linux?